hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/api/_examples/rest/__init__.md

     end
 ```

 **Explanation:** The mermaid diagram shows how the various request classes related to the AliExpress API are interconnected in terms of their potential dependencies.
-However, the absence of data flow arrows within this particular `__init__.py` file demonstrates that this file is fundamentally serving as a module exporter.
+However, the absence of data flow arrows within this particular `__init__.py` file demonStartes that this file is fundamentally serving as a module exporter.

 ## <explanation>